2. Quick Start#

 2.1.
 Set Up Volto Project#

-To create our first volto project we will youse the volto generator tool (https://www.npmjs.com/package/@plone/generator-volto).
-It needs the Yeoman generator as a dependency. install that with
+To create our first volto project we will install the volto generator tool (https://www.npmjs.com/package/@plone/generator-volto) using

-npm install -g yo When you have that installed you can use it to generate a brand new volto project.
-In our case we will use the latest alpha version of Volto by using the
+npm install -g yo @plone/generator-volto.
+When installed you can use it to generate a brand new volto project:

 We need to build two environments.

 Start two terminal sessions, one for each environment, Plone and Yarn, and a third session to issue git and other shell commands.

 In each terminal session you should be in your project folder